 - A.7.1 The Modular system has been used in the design of the modules in each programme.
 However, the Faculty of Agriculture and Natural Resources has gone further in weighting the modules using credit/units to put more meaning to the module.
 All modules except for those offered in the Faculty of Science have each been given a unit weighting according to the time devoted to it.
 In this system, 14 one hour lectures, or 28 hours practical sessions, constitute one credit/unit.
-For example a module consisting of 28 one-hour lectures and 14 two hour practical classes would be a three credit module. - A.7.2 Modules are coded with three alpha codes denoting the field of study as well as the Department under which a module is offered, for example: AEC (Agricultural Economics), AEN (Agricultural Engineering){Part of Crop Science Dept}, ASC (Animal Science) CSC (Crop Science), NRE (Environmental Science){Part of Natural Res Dept}, NRO (Forestry){Part of Natural Res Dept}, NRF (Natural Resources), FST (Food Science and Technology), NRW (Wildlife Management){Part of Natural Res Dept}.
+For example a module consisting of 28 one-hour lectures and 14 two hour practical classes would be a three credit module. - A.7.2 Modules are coded with three alpha codes denoting the field of study as well as the Department under which a module is offered, for example: AEC (Agricultural Economics), AEN (Agricultural Engineering){Part of Crop Science Dept}, ASC (Animal Science) CSC (Crop Science), NRE (Environmental Science){Part of Fisheries Dept}, NRO (Forestry){Part of Fisheries Dept}, NRF (Fisheries & Aquatic Sciences)), FST (Food Science and Technology), NRW (Wildlife Management){Part of Integrated Environmental Science Dept}.
 The three alpha codes are followed by four numeric codes denoting the following:

-1st numeric code: qualification type 2nd numeric code: NQF level 3rd numeric code: module credit

-4th numeric code: semester in which the module of offered
+1st numeric code:qualification type2nd numeric code:NQF level3rd numeric code:module credit4th numeric code:semester in which the module is offered